 Have you heard of “emotional intelligence,” or EI for short?
 It’s a hot topic these days, and with good reason.
-Some people say it’s the most important thing that determines whether or not you will be successful in your career and relationships.
 So, what exactly is emotional intelligence?

 Emotional intelligence has to do with your self-awareness and ability to manage your emotions while helping others manage theirs.